Check out what’s happening this Sunday

 Join us for an intimate celebration of holy communion, held in the round, that emphasizes congregational singing and fresh, new ways of talking about God and the life of faith.
 St. Bart's Singers offer musical leadership.
 Download the leaflet here.

-10 am (Community House) Activity Hour for Children, Youth, and Families
+10 am Activity Hour for Children and Youth

-• Download our worship leaflet to follow along.
+• Download our worship leaflet to follow along (available on Friday).
 Printed copies are available at the service, or, as an eco-friendly option, a QR code of the worship leaflet is accessible at the entrance to the Church.

 • The 11 am service will also be livestreamed.
 Additional info here.